Tinkerforge/doc/en/source/Software/IPConnection_C.rst

 .. c:function:: int ipcon_connect(IPConnection *ipcon, const char *host, uint16_t port)

  Creates a TCP/IP connection to the given *host* and *port*.
-The host and port can point to a Brick Daemon or to a WIFI/Ethernet Extension.
+The host and port can refer to a Brick Daemon or to a WIFI/Ethernet Extension.

  Devices can only be controlled when the connection was established successfully.